GooFit/GooFit/docs/documentation.md

 ```

 This pointer (\ref footnote4 "4") will be copied into the `device_function_table` array,
-and its index in that array is the PDF’s internal representation of “my
+and its index in that array is the PDF's internal representation of "my
-evaluation function”.
+evaluation function".

 Finally, the new PDF needs a bog-standard C++ class definition,
-extending the `GooPdf` superclass, which will allow it to be
+extending the GooFit::GooPdf superclass, which will allow it to be
 instantiated and passed around in user-level code.
 [The indeces section](@ref subindexarray)
 discusses what should happen in the constructor;
 otherwise the class may have any supporting paraphernalia that are